jon-jacky/Piety/scripts/README.md

 Despite the directory name *scripts*, these are all proper Python modules (with *.py* suffixes and without *#!* lines) that can be imported, or started with *python -m* .

 See *.md* files, docstrings (comment headers), and inline comments in each module for directions and explanations.

-- **editor_timestamps.py**: Demonstrate printing to editor buffers.
+- **background.py**: Demonstrate printing to editor buffers from the background.
 Use a while loop, not the Piety event loop.

 - **embedded.py**: Uses *piety.run* with two concurrent file
    writer tasks created by *writers*, but without an interactive